sustainable-lalibela/guidelines/docs/guidelines/manuscript.md

 - Wooden boards covered with metal

+### Leather case

+> Is the manuscript kept in a leather case?
+Tick if yes.

+- optional
+- boolean

-### Origin and provenance
+## Origin and provenance

-#### Provenance
+### Provenance

-> Here ‘provenance’ stands for a church where the book was kept before it entered the Lalibala church museum and became part of museum’s permanent collection.
+> Here ‘provenance’ stands for a Lalibela church where the manuscript was kept before it entered in its actual repository institution (e.g. a museum or a church).

 - optional
 - enum